chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales sign in tab](docs/testing/user-testing/kitchen-tales-sign-in.webp)

-- Users can sign-in to their account by clicking on the MyAccount dropdown menu and after clicking on Sign-in.
+- Users can sign in to their account by clicking on the MyAccount dropdown menu and after clicking on Sign-in.

 ![Kichen Tales sign in page](docs/testing/user-testing/kitchen-tales-sign-in-page.webp)

-- This will take the user to the sign-in page where a username and password is requested.
+- This will take the user to the sign-in page where a username and password are requested.
 You can select a small tick box to remember login credentials to make it easier for future sign-ins.

 *[As a User, I can safely log out of my account so that I can disconnect from the site](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/25)*

 ![Kichen Tales sign out tab](docs/testing/user-testing/kitchen-tales-sign-out-tab.webp)

-- Users can safetly sign-out of their account by clicking on their personal drop-down menu and after selecting Logout from the bottom of the list.
+- Users can safely sign out of their account by clicking on their drop-down menu and after selecting Logout from the bottom of the list.

 ![Kichen Tales sign out page](docs/testing/user-testing/kitchen-tales-sign-out-page.webp)